alekras/ao.rtos.cpp/Tools/ARM-Raspberry_Pi/Initial_Interactive_Loader/README.md

      - make img
  2. Build microSD
      - copy file kernel.img to MicroSD
-     - insert microCD to holder in RPi and reset target device.
+     - insert microCD to holder in RPi board and reset the target board.

 ## Functionality Explanation